 The Hungry Ghost Festival stems from both Taoist and Buddhist traditions, dating back around 2,000 years.
-During the festival, rituals are carried out to feed and honour the dead who are believed to return to roam the earth.
+During the festival, rituals are carried out to feed and honour the passed who are believed to return to roam the earth.

 For the entire seventh month of the lunar calendar (which falls from Wednesday 19th